Ubermm/paper_experiments/README.md

 This repository contains all code to reproduce the experiments in:

-> **Beyond Coverage: Task-Specific Moment Preservation for Optimal Coreset Selection**
+> **Task-Moment Mismatch: Diagnosing Failures of Coverage-Based Methods on Heavy-Tailed Distributions in Coreset Selection**

 ---